Mughal "Mirror Diamond" necklace on sale for $20 million

-LONDON A "Mirror Diamond" necklace bearing five Mughal empire pendant diamonds with emerald drops has been offered for private sale at a price of $20 million, auction house Bonham's said on Monday.
+LONDON A "Mirror Diamond" necklace bearing five Mughal empire pendant diamonds with emerald drops has been offered for private sale at a price of $20 million (12 million pounds), auction house Bonham's said on Monday.

 At 28 carats, the central stone is the largest mirror or table-cut diamond known to survive, and the five diamonds (ranging from 16 to 28 carats) are the largest known matching set of table-cut diamonds from the Mughal 17th century.
 It is most likely that the diamonds belonged to a Mughal emperor.